raresteak/Incident-Response/README.md

 * create_SIEM_scheduled_task.ps1

-Used to create a scheduled task on Windows to impelement a systhetic transaction to your SIEM.
+Used to create a scheduled task on Windows to impelement a synthetic transaction to your SIEM.
 The task is created at a random time so not all end points flood the SIEM at the exact same time every day.
 Will generate a 4688 event ID with a known echo value to query the SIEM.